Do Cockroaches Pose a Danger to South Carolina Residents?

 Yes.
 They can be very dangerous.
 But they aren't always dangerous.
 It depends on where they've been and what they've been exposed to.
 But, if someone tells you that people eat cockroaches in some countries and that they wouldn't be able to do that if cockroaches were dangerous, tell them that those are farm-raised roaches.
 Wild cockroaches are drawn to filth and get into some disgusting places.
 This behavior makes them a serious threat for bacterial exposure, pathogens, parasites and allergens.

-Are you dealing with a cockroach problem in your home?
+Are you dealing with a cockroach problem in your home or business?
 Don't trust the health of you and your loved ones to DIY cockroach control.
-Have a licensed professional eliminate those cockroaches and monitor for cockroach activity to make sure your roach problem is completely resolved.
+Have a licensed pest control professional eliminate those cockroaches and monitor for cockroach activity to make sure your roach problem is completely resolved.

 Recent Blog Posts

 Schedule Your Free Inspection